spetrat/sml_2026/README.md

 ```

 **When in doubt, don't delete or reset anything.
 Run `git status` and ask the instructor or TA for help.**

-# Further Links

-* For an introduction to using and properly setting up git (written for an older version of this class), see [Introduction to git for academics](https://bitbucket.org/marcel_oliver/git_for_academics/)